codepath/android_guides/Migrating-to-the-AppCompat-Library.md

 Note that the AppCompat library has an implicit dependency on the support-v4 library.
 The support-v4 declaration however does not necessarily need to be declared.

-Note that once you upgrade to AppCompat v7 v23, you will also be forced to update your Build Tools and `compileSDKVersion` to API 23 too:
+Also notice that once you upgrade to AppCompat v7 v23, you will also be forced to update your Build Tools and `compileSDKVersion` to API 23 too.

 There is a current [bug](https://code.google.com/p/android/issues/detail?id=183149) that precludes you from compiling to lower versions.
 Once you are using this API version 23 or higher, be aware that the Apache HTTP Client library has been [removed](https://developer.android.com/preview/behavior-changes.html#behavior-apache-http-client).
 Workarounds are discussed in this [guide](http://guides.codepath.com/android/Using-Android-Async-Http-Client#resolving-android-marshmallow-compatibility-issues).